 Casual socialising, at home: Most Danish students live in residential halls/kollegiums, shared flats or smaller student flats, so their homes are not necessarily suitable for guests or hosting parties.
 This means you shouldn't feel socially discouraged if your new Danish friends don't invite you to their home, especially not in the beginning.
-For those who live in a kollegium, it may be differ-

-For those who live in a kollegium, it may be different, as the shared kitchens often make group socialising easy, and inviting friends to dinner or parties at your residential hall is quite normal.
+For those who live in a kollegium, it may be different, as the shared kitchens often make group socializing easy, and inviting friends to dinner or parties at your residential hall is quite normal.

 Invitations to this will almost always be communicated directly to you.
-It's considered nice to ask "if you should bring anything/if they need help cooking?" and expect most parties to be "bring your own beverage".
+It's considered nice to ask "if you should bring anything/ if they need help cooking?" and expect most parties to be "bring your own beverage".